powsybl/.github/ROADMAP.md

 - Apply simple modifications to the network topology (tap changes, setpoints changes, status of switches)
 - Run power flows and display the calculation results
-- Run security analyses and display violations on the network map and in a synthetic table
+- Run security analyses and display violations on the network map and in a synthetic table The demonstrator will be available at the end of 2020.

 ## Converters

 ### CIM-CGMES
 &rarr; Importer
-- End of basic importer (operational limits and HVDC conversions improvement)
+- End of basic importer of static information (operational limits to be completed): end of 2020.
-- Diagram layout (DL) profile management
+- Diagram layout (DL) profile management: done.
-- Geographical location (GL) profile management
+- Geographical location (GL) profile management: done.
-- Generation and Load Shift Keys (GLSK) and Contingency list, Remedial Actions and additional Constraints (CRAC) management
+- Generation and Load Shift Keys (GLSK) and Contingency list, Remedial Actions and additional Constraints (CRAC) management: 2021.
-- Merging through the merging view
+- Merging through the read-only merging view of the network: available as beta feature.
+- Improvement of HVDC modelling: the ENTSO-E WG implementation guide for DC part is not available.

+Pending subjects: short circuit and operation stereotypes, Dynamics profile.

 &larr; Exporter
 - Incremental export: Export back to a CIM-CGMES file, a network imported from a CIM-CGMES file.
+    - The export of the SV (only bus/branch) and the SSH profiles are available as beta features.
+The SV export of node/breaker topology will be available at the end of 2020.
+    - TP and EQ exports: 2021.
-- Full export: Export to a CIM-CGMES file, a network imported from any supported format.
+- Full export: Export to a CIM-CGMES file, a network imported from any supported format: 2021.

 ### XIIDM
 &rarr; Importer
-- Version management (backward and forward compatibility).
+- Version management (backward and forward compatibility): done.
-- The C++ implementation is almost finished and will be in open source in February 2020.
-Then, we have planned to work on version management.
+- Current IIDM version for the Java implementation: 1.3
+- Current IIDM version for the C++ implementation: 1.2

 &larr; Exporter
-- Version management.
+- Done!
-- C++ implementation is almost finished and will be in open source in February 2020.
-Then, we have planned to work on version management.

 ### UCTE
 &larr; Exporter